-NOTE For Active Duty Military Personnel Only: If you were an active duty military member who either began or gave up Arizona residency during 2005, do not prorate the personal exemption.
+NOTE For Active Duty Military Personnel Only: If you were an active duty military member who either began or gave up Arizona residency during 2006, do not prorate the personal exemption.
 You are allowed a 100 percent deduction for the personal exemption (to include spouse).

-Personal Exemption Chart If you checked filing status: Personal Exemption before proration: • Single (Box 7) \$2,100 • Married filing joint return (Box 4) and claiming no dependents (Box 10) \$4,200 • Married filing joint return (Box 4) and claiming at least one dependent (Box 10 excluding persons listed on Page 2, line A3a) \$6,300 • Head of household and you are not married (Box 5) \$4,200 • Head of household and you are a married person who qualifies to file as head of household (Box 5) \$3,150 Or Complete Form 202 Personal Exemption Allocation Election. • Married filing separately (Box 6) with neither spouse claiming any dependents (Box 10) \$2,100 Or Complete Form 202 Personal Exemption Allocation Election. • Married filing separately (Box 6) with one spouse claiming at least one dependent (Box 10 excluding persons listed on Page 2, line A3a) \$3,150 Or Complete Form 202 Personal Exemption Allocation Election.
+Personal Exemption Chart Caution, be sure to complete the worksheet below.
+If you checked filing status: Personal Exemption before proration: Single (Box 7) \$2,100 Married filing joint return (Box 4) \$4,200 and claiming no dependents (Box 10) Married filing joint return (Box 4) \$6,300 and claiming at least one dependent (Box 10 excluding persons listed on Page 2, line A3a) Head of household and you are not \$4,200 married (Box 5) Head of household and you are a \$3,150 Or married person who qualifies to Complete file as head of household (Box 5) Form 202 Personal Exemption Allocation Election.
+Married filing separately (Box 6) \$2,100 Or with neither spouse claiming any Complete Form 202 dependents (Box 10) Personal Exemption Allocation Election.
+Married filing separately (Box 6) \$3,150 Or with one spouse claiming at least Complete one dependent (Box 10 excluding Form 202 persons listed on Page 2, line A3a) Personal Exemption Allocation Election.

-Personal Exemption Wo rksheet
+Personal Exemption Worksheet

-1. Amount from chart above.
-If you
+1. Enter amount from chart above.

+Taxpayers, other than active duty

+military members, complete lines 2

-are an active duty military member
+and 3.
+If you are an active duty

+military member who either

-who either began or gave up
+began or gave up Arizona

-Arizona residency during 2005,
+residency during 2006, skip lines 2

-skip lines 2 and 3 and enter this
+and 3 and enter this amount on \$

-amount on Form 140PY, page 1,
+Form 140PY, page 1, line 21.

-line 21.
-All other taxpayers

-complete lines 2 and 3. \$

 2. Enter your Arizona percentage from

 Form 140PY, page 2, line B20. %

 3. Multiply line 1 by the percent on

 line 2.
 Enter the result here and

 on Form 140PY, page 1, line 21. \$